Bedford Institute of Oceanography

 University of Ottawa

 Anders Knudby is Associate Professor of Remote Sensing and GIS at the University of Ottawa, where he directs the Shallow Water Earth Observation Laboratory, and is the founder of the consulting firm Liquid Geomatics.
-Anders has worked with remote sensing for two decades, primarily on development of robust processing algorithms for optical satellite data.
-His work includes research in cloud detection, benthic habitat mapping, bathymetry, change detection, species distribution modeling, and machine learning.
+With two decades of experience in remote sensing, Anders specializes in developing robust processing algorithms for optical satellite data.
+His research includes cloud detection, benthic habitat mapping, bathymetry, change detection, species distribution modeling, and machine learning.

 Water related issues (Watersat)